vasilistsavalias/TechnicalDebtAnalysis/README.md

 To calculate the metrics and technical debt, the tool used is DesigniteJava, which is a software code quality evaluation tool, specifically for Java code.
 With this program, the code is analyzed and smells related to the architecture, design and implementation are detected.
-In addition, metrics are calculated, with the result that this tool contributes to the reduction of technical debt, but also to the improvement of software maintenance.
+In addition, metrics are calculated, with the result that this tool our team contributed to the reduction of technical debt, but also to the improvement of software maintenance